The Five Destinations I Keep Coming Back To

 Puerto Rico

-Puerto Rico is my favourite island; it delivers in droves for care-free vacations filled with a distinctive culture, beautiful beaches, and fascinating history.
-I love that although it feels like I’ve travelled to a completely unique location, it only takes three hours to fly from the NYC-area, and since it’s a commonwealth of the United States, I’m technically still “home,” which means not having to exchange money, sign up for a foreign phone plan, or worry about travel insurance.
-I’ve been travelling to the aptly named “Island of Enchantment” for almost three decades and have always discovered something new to love including San Juan’s urban beaches, luxe hotels, historic forts, cobblestone streets, and great food and drinks (including the pina colada, which was invented here); Rincon’s laid-back surfer vibe; the rainforest of El Yunque; and the bioluminescent waters in Vieques, Fajardo, and Ponce.
-And the weather is almost always sunny on the island.
+Puerto Rico is my favorite island; it delivers in droves for care-free vacations filled with a distinctive culture, beautiful beaches, and fascinating history.
+I love that although it feels like I’ve traveled to a completely unique location, it only takes three hours to fly from the NYC-area, and since it’s a commonwealth of the United States, I’m technically still “home,” which means not having to exchange money, sign up for a foreign phone plan, or worry about travel insurance.
+I’ve been traveling to the aptly named “Island of Enchantment” for almost three decades and have always discovered something new to love including San Juan’s urban beaches, luxe hotels, historic forts, cobblestone streets, and great food and drinks (including the pina colada, which was invented here); Rincon’s laid-back surfer vibe; the rainforest of El Yunque; and the bioluminescent waters in Vieques, Fajardo, and Ponce.
+And the weather is almost always sunny on the island, one of the reasons Puerto Rico is one of the most popular summer destinations.

 Orlando